Free Consultation (312) 899-9090

 Find out if you have case

 At Clifford Law Offices, we understand how important a lawsuit is in these situations and do everything possible to maximize the compensation our clients recover.
-In 2022 alone, our Chicago medical malpractice attorneys have recovered well over $50 million dollars on behalf of clients in medical malpractice cases, including:
+The lawyers at Clifford Law Offices obtained nearly $100 million in reported medical malpractice cases in 2023 involving complex healthcare issues and numerous defendants.
+Many other cases remain confidential.

 • $25 million recovery in October 2022 on behalf of a woman suffering from “Locked-In Syndrome” as a result of negligent treatment by a resident physician and a hospital’s failure to recognize and treat a stroke.